ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

         performance.
 It's been a pleasant surprise to see an increase in opportunity for UK manufacturing and an exciting time for ASL, investing in new people and machinery to meet customer demand.
-We now have a very exciting and ambitious year ahead as we push to grow by another 20% and reach a turnover of £6million by April 2022.
+We now have a very exciting and ambitious year ahead as we push for even further growth and reach a turnover of £6million by April 2022.
 seo:
   title: ASL reach record growth throughout pandemic